waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Mt.
 Moon Navigation Notes

 ## Strategy & Hypotheses
-- **Current Strategy:** Systematic exploration of all reachable unseen tiles.
-My previous 'escape' strategy was a failure.
-The path forward is likely through an unexplored area, not a forced exit.
+- **Current Strategy:** Systematic exploration of the western corridors of 1F.
+My previous attempts at random exploration and trying to force an exit have failed.
+The path forward is likely through an unexplored area.
-- **Hypothesis (Active):** The main path forward is through the eastern corridors of 1F, likely leading to the ladder at (26, 16).
+- **Hypothesis (Active):** The main path forward is through the northwest section of the cave, likely leading to the ladder at (18, 12).
+- **Hypothesis (Disproven):** The eastern corridors do not lead to the main exit; they are a dead end with items.

 # Battle Learnings